zzzprojects/docs/html-agility-pack.net/pages/documentations/selectors/select-nodes.md

 ### Examples

-The following example selects the first node matching the XPath expression using SelectNodes method.
+The following example selects the first node matching the XPath expression using the SelectNodes method.

 ```csharp
 var htmlDoc = new HtmlDocument();